neopong/NurfUs/README.md

 [Nurf.Us](http://Nurf.us) is a League of Legends based betting arena.

-The betting arena consists of rounds where the players are presented with a question based on actual URF data that was pulled from the new Riot URF endpoint.
+The betting arena consists of rounds where the players are presented with a question based on actual URF data that was pulled from the new Rito URF endpoint.
 Each round gives you 60 seconds to think over the choices and place your bet.
 If you guess correctly you will earn fish, but if you guess wrong you will lose the fish you bet.
 Once you have won a sufficient amount of fish you can spend them on sound effects in the